darinpope/cloudbees-core-eks/README.md

   * NOTE: since we haven't installed EKS yet, the server calls will fail, but the client version will return.
 * `kubens` and `kubectx`
   * https://kubectx.dev
-  * since these are just scripts wrapping kubectl, there are no related versions.

 ## Installation